ponimark/Data-Engineering-Projects/readme.md

 Let's Start with requirement to complete the projects:-
 1. You should have laptop with minimum 4 GB of RAM, i3 and above (Better to have 8GB with i5).
 2. PyCharm installed in the system.
-How to install:- https://youtu.be/pPYjX-9JAQY
 4. MySQL workbench should also be installed to the system.
 5. GitHub account is good to have but not necessary.
 5. You should have AWS account.